koalagator/koalagator/FORKING.md

 ## Version
 The version file holds much of the configuration needed to release a fork.
-Here is it's configuration as of writing this guide.
+Here is its configuration as of writing this guide.

 ```rb
 # lib/calagator/version.rb